-According to research from Fred Reichland, conventional customer satisfaction measures are a “less reliable” means of gauging loyalty…“satisfaction lacks a consistently demonstrable connection to actual customer behavior and growth.”
+According to research from Fred Reichheld, conventional customer satisfaction measures are a “less reliable” means of gauging loyalty…“satisfaction lacks a consistently demonstrable connection to actual customer behavior and growth.”

 In his article on the Harvard Business Revenue, he cites a story where a car dealer spent millions on customer satisfaction surveys.
 After sending out the surveys, there was no strong correlation between the satisfaction rating of individual dealers, and dealer profits or growth.

-Measuring loyalty with NPS surveys on the other hand, has proven to be more consistent with a company’s growth.
-Various case studies, whitepapers, and research point to the same conclusion:
+Measuring loyalty through NPS surveys, on the other hand, has proven to be more consistent with a company’s growth.
+Various case studies, white papers, and research point to the same conclusion:

 Companies with higher Net Promoter Scores show higher growth rates, and companies with lower Net Promoter Scores display lower growth rates.

-Fred also analyzed customer survey responses, and how they linked to a customer’s referral and repurchase behaviour at 14 companies in six different industries.
+Fred also analyzed customer survey responses, and how they linked to a customer’s referral and repurchase behavior at 14 companies in six different industries.